Rod Taylor Tributes and Obits

 The Glass Bottom Boat.

-with film clips and some rare photos, like this one:
+The Australian news site's tribute includes some rare photos, like this one:

 ABC News Radio